 I admittedly need more practice at this range, but I was hitting more than I was missing, especially after I found my groove.

 Realistically 300 yards is a better range for this optic.
 At 300 yards, I can shoot a target as well as establish positive identification of a threat.
 With the 8X magnification, I can spot the finer details of a man-sized target.
+If I had a Caldwell Lead Sled I could have gotten better results.

 Most people who’ve ever taken a shot at me did it from behind cover, and the 8X zoom would allow you to zoom in and see whatever part of the bad guy is exposed.